-Potassium sorbate is a commonly used additive in winemaking and as it acts as a stabilizer.
-It helps to prevent the growth of and mold, which can spoil the final product.
+Potassium sorbate is a commonly used additive in winemaking and brewing as it acts as a stabilizer.
+It helps to prevent the growth of yeast and mold, which can spoil the final product.
 However, it is important to note that potassium sorbate does not directly kill yeast or stop fermentation.

-When it comes to fermentation, yeast is responsible for converting sugars into and carbon dioxide.
+When it comes to fermentation, yeast is responsible for converting sugars into alcohol and carbon dioxide.
 This process is crucial in both winemaking and brewing, as it determines the final flavor and alcohol content of the product.

 Potassium sorbate works by inhibiting the growth and multiplication of yeast cells.
 It does this by interfering with the cell's ability to metabolize and reproduce.
 This means that while existing yeast cells will continue to ferment the available sugars, they will not be able to multiply and proliferate as they would without the presence of potassium sorbate.

-In practical terms, this means that adding potassium sorbate to a fermenting batch of or will not stop the fermentation process entirely.
+In practical terms, this means that adding potassium sorbate to a fermenting batch of wine or beer will not stop the fermentation process entirely.
 The existing yeast will continue to consume the sugars and produce alcohol, but they will not be able to generate new yeast cells.

 This is particularly useful when it comes to back-sweetening.
 Back-sweetening is the process of adding additional sugars to the fermented product to create a sweeter taste.
 By adding potassium sorbate at the same time as back-sweetening, you can prevent any remaining yeast from fermenting the added sugars and creating excess carbonation in the final product.